dumbest/react-native-safari-view/README.md

 __safariOptions__
 - `url` - A `String` containing the url you want to load in the Safari View.
 - `readerMode` - A `Boolean` indicating to use Safari's Reader Mode if available.
-- `barCollapsing` - A `Boolean` Indicates if SFSafariViewController should enable collapsing of the navigation bar and hiding of the bottom toolbar when the user scrolls web content.
+- `barCollapsing` - A `Boolean` indicates if SFSafariViewController should enable collapsing of the navigation bar and hiding of the bottom toolbar when the user scrolls web content.
 - `tintColor` - A `String` containing a hex, rgba or rgba color to use for the browser controls.
 - `barTintColor` - A `String` containing a hex, rgba or rgba color to use for the background of the browser controls. (only available on iOS 10 and higher)
 - `fromBottom` - A 'Boolean' indicating to open the Safari View from the bottom.